re-rxjs/react-rxjs.org/docs/coreConcepts.md

 This in turn not only improves performance, but also makes the state management more declarative, and in a way that can be read top-to-bottom.

-React-RxJS bridges the gap between these two behaviors, making it possible to declare a _push_ based global state that works flawlessly with React.
+React-RxJS bridges the gap between these two behaviors, making it possible to declare a _push_ based application state that works flawlessly with React.

 ## Streams as state